Last Updated on

-Many organizations are all for employee well-being, engagement and positive interventions.
-However, the bottom line for many of these organizations is – are we making profit?
+Many organizations are all for employee well-being, engagement, and positive interventions.

 Looking into the 4 PsyCap Capacities

-Hope is – as Rick Snyder described – “a positive motivational state that is based on an interactively derived sense of successful agency (goal-directed energy) and pathways (planning to meet goals)”.
+Hope is, according to Rick Snyder, “a positive motivational state that is based on an interactively derived sense of successful agency (goal-directed energy) and pathways (planning to meet goals).”

-You score high in hope if you have both the will (agency) to reach a certain goal, and ideas of how to attain it.
-In order for you to be hopeful you have to aim for a goal which is both inspiring (slightly challenging) and realistic.
+You might score high in hope if you have both the will (agency) to reach a certain goal, as well as concrete ideas of how to attain it.

 Optimism is defined as not only expecting good things to come, but: